Marietta Hit and Run Accident Lawyer

 What Can I Do if the at Fault Driver Cannot Be Found?

 Unfortunately, victims of hit-and-run accidents are not able to sue for compensation for the damages they have suffered when the driver responsible for causing the accident cannot be found.
-Every collision is different, but your hit-and-run accident attorney will give you advice on your legal options, given your unique circumstances.
+Every collision is different, but your Marietta personal injury attorney will give you advice on your legal options, given your individual circumstances.

 Most often, you will be able to file a claim with the uninsured motorist coverage on your own car insurance policy.